 Psychiatry and Behavioral Sciences

 The course will familiarize students with common psychiatric diagnoses and therapies for children and adolescents.
-Students will observe and participate in the evaluation and treatment of children and adolescents in inpatient, outpatient, and residential settings.
-They will attend staffings, family meetings, and relevant conferences.
-Faculty will provide supervision.
+Students will observe and participate in the evaluation and treatment of children and adolescents in inpatient and outpatient settings.
+They will attend staffing, family meetings and relevant conferences.
+Faculty will provide supervision and a written evaluation.
 Prerequisite: PSCR 950.
-CLN.

-This elective is designed to provide clinical and/or research experience in topics of special interest not otherwise represented in the curriculum.
-The student will design, in consultation with department faculty, specific objectives, reading assignments, and the mechanism for course evaluation.
+This elective is designed to provide clinical and/or research experience in topics of special interest not otherwise represented in the curriculum (e.g. forensic psychiatry, sexual disorders).
+The student will design, in consultation with department faculty, specific objectives, reading assignments and the mechanism for course evaluation.
+Faculty will provide supervision and a written evaluation.
 Prerequisite: Medical Basic Sciences and departmental consent.
-CLN.

 This course is designed to expand the student's experience in general psychiatry by having them assume supervised, clinical responsibility equivalent to that of an intern or PGY-1 resident.
 Students will perform and dictate initial history and physical examinations, formulate diagnoses and treatment plans, write orders to be reviewed and countersigned, dictate discharge summaries, participate in the evaluation and intervention of psychiatric emergencies, attend scheduled rounds, conferences, and PGY-1 didactics.
 Prerequisite: PSCR 950, INMD 975, SGRY 975, senior standing.